 Cord blood for CP should be administered under the supervision of a haematologist, transplant specialist or provider team.
-This is because they are trained in handling and giving blood or cell products and have existing processes to access/receive banked cord blood.
+This is because they are trained in handling and giving blood or cell products and have existing processes to access/receive cord blood units ready for infusion.
 Moreover, as there is a risk of a reaction occurring during the treatment, they will be best placed to provide an appropriate and immediate medical response.